browserengineering/book/book/visual-effects.md

     # ...
 ```

-Next, we need create an SDL window, instead of a Tkinter window,
+Next, we need to create an SDL window, instead of a Tkinter window,
 inside the Browser, and set up Skia to draw to it.
 Here's the SDL
 incantation to create a window: